The Helix Piercing: Everything You Need To Know

 Don’t let this scare you from this super cute piercing!
 Here’s all that you need to know about the helix piercing.

-Does a Helix Piercing Hurt
+Does A Helix Piercing Hurt

 Cartilage piercings generally fall low on the pain scale.
 It will depend on the specific location of the helix piercing, however, you shouldn’t feel more than a slight pinch.
 Since the cartilage in the helix piercing area is so thin, the piercing process goes quickly.